kottans/frontend/README.md

 4. Create README.md for the repository.

-5.
+5. Describe your impressions about learned materials.

-6. Finish [learngitbranching](http://learngitbranching.js.org) and put the screenshots of completed task lists in the task_0 folder and add links to screenshots to the README.md file in the root of task_0 folder (you can read about markdown here: [writing-on-github](https://help.github.com/categories/writing-on-github/))
+6. Finish [learngitbranching](http://learngitbranching.js.org) (main & remote parts) and put the screenshots of completed task lists in the task_0 folder and add links to screenshots to the README.md file in the root of task_0 folder (you can read about markdown here: [writing-on-github](https://help.github.com/categories/writing-on-github/))

 7. Send a pull-request to repo [Kottans/mock-repo](https://github.com/Kottans/mock-repo) proposing a change.
 It could be anything, really.
 If you have found a typo in README - great!
 Take care to give your PR a meaningful name and description.
 Take screenshot of the PR and post it in README to task_0 folder.
 **Please note, that your PR may not be reviewed quickly.**